openmichigan/oerbit_analytics/oer_analytics.md

 * TODO (current): Database updates need correction.

-* TODO (current): There's a bug in the YouTube metadata aggregation code causing some numbers to be incorrect -- working on this.
+* TODO (current): There may be one remaining bug in the YouTube metadata aggregation code causing some numbers to be incorrect -- working on this.
+(Previously noted bug is amended and OK now)

 * TODO: Update YouTube gathering to the v3 API (and potentially integrate fully with the Google Analytics API).